dnzprmksz/performhance-api/README.md

 # Features
+Supports multiple Organizations.

-Different user roles such as Employee, Team Leader, Manager and Admin.
+Different user roles such as Employee, Team Leader and Manager.

-Employees can review and comment on their colleagues.

 Managers can alter review criteria for a person, team, job title or a given list of users.

 Managers can assign employees to a team and select one of them as the team leader, who can read the reviews in that team.

+Employees can review and comment on their colleagues.

+Search functionality for Employees and Teams.

-CRUD operations for Organizations, Employees, Teams, JobTitles, Criteria, Reviews.
+CRUD operations for Organizations, Employees, Teams, Job Titles, Criteria, Reviews.

-Logging incoming requests.

 # Installation